Responsibilities & Strategies

 Most of the road schemes currently in development in Wales were conceived before the adoption of these latest plans and strategies.

-It has so far published the following reports:
+It published the following reports:

 The Welsh Government has set up two transport commissions to look at alternative transport options for different parts of Wales.